MykolaPinchuk/spg_stocks/README.md

 01/27: fixed a bug in performance evaluation CF. The bug led to failure of cf_perfeval due to large ram allocation.
-        fixed it by optimizing a script for cf_perfeval to read only those daily files which are needed.
+        fixed it by optimizing a script for cf_perfeval to read only those daily files which are needed. this script was developed in a new repo (spg_stocks_test) on a new vm cpu. this was needed since old vm-cpu in unavailable most of time.